Administrative Review of Sponsored Research & Programs

 Each college GO specifies an internal submission deadline, which may be prior to the agency or submission deadline for review and approval of the full proposal, internal forms and budget.
-At QCC that deadline is four weeks prior to any grant submission deadline.

 Each College and School has a required routing for review and approval for the submission of a sponsored proposal.
 The proposal along with the required approvals will ultimately be routed to the College or School GO for final review and, if required, electronic submission to the sponsor.

 The review and approval for the submission of a sponsored project is necessary so as to assess:

 - Commitments of faculty and staff time and the effects on the teaching and other obligations;

 - Budget verification, including F&A costs, fringe rates, and cost sharing;

 - Identification of proposal requiring special review, such as use of human subjects, animals, biohazards, or intellectual property issues;

 - Disclosures of any potential financial conflicts of interest of the PI or any other person responsible for the design, conduct or reporting of the proposed project.